madreher/LammpsInputBuilder/README.md

 A `TypedMolecule` represents a molecular model with a forcefield assigned to it.
 Currently, LIB supports ReaxFF and Airebo potentials but other could be added in the future.
 With a `TypedMolecule`, the `WorkflowBuilder` can generate a Lammps data file as well as the beginning of the input script.

-A `Section` generally represents a phase in a simulation workflow which could be reuse in another workflow.
+A `Section` generally represents a phase in a simulation workflow which could be reused in another workflow.
 A `Section` can represent a minimization protocol, a NVE, a system warmup, etc. A `Section` can be recursive and be decomposed into a sequence of sub sections as well.
-A non recursive `Section` is often tied to a time integration process (minimize, nve, nvt), but certain `Section` can also be used as a way to modify the current state of the simulation, for instance to reset the timestep counter after a minimization or setup the velocity vectors of the atoms.
+A non recursive `Section` is often tied to a integration process (minimize, nve, nvt), but certain `Section` can also be used as a way to modify the current state of the simulation, for instance to reset the timestep counter after a minimization or setup the velocity vectors of the atoms.

 A non recursive `Section` is usually built around an `Integrator` object.
 The `Integrator` object represents the process advancing the simulation.
 Current `Integrator` include the `MinimizeIntegrator`, `NVEIntegrator`, or `RunZeroIntegrator`, each of which is responsible for generating a `run` command or equivalent during their execution.
 In addition to the `Integrator`, a `Section` can host a list of `Group`, `Instruction`, `Extension`, and `FileIO` objects.
 A `Group` object represents a list of atoms selected based on different criterias.
 This object is a wrapper around the different ways Lammps offers to create atom selections.
 The `Instruction` object is a wrapper around commands which modify the current state of the simulation but without involving any time integration step.
 The `FileIO` objects are wrapper around the different methods that Lammps offer to write trajectory files during the time integration process.
 Finally, `Extension` objects are wrapper around different additionnal computations (`fix`, `compute`) which are being executed at the same time as the `Integrator`.